 "Looking back, work experience was a great idea," he said.

 "I knew the industry I wanted to be in, but I had no idea that there were so many careers and opportunities available in the field of electrotechnology.

-"In the end, I discovered I liked the industrial side of things, and now I know that is the type of electrician I want to be."
+"In the end, I discovered I liked the industrial side of things, and now I know that's the type of electrician I want to be."

-"A good thing about my apprenticeship is that I am earning money to train for a career that I know I will love," he said.
+"A good thing about my apprenticeship is that was earning money to train for a career that I knew I would love," he said.

 Alex’s career has gone from strength to strength since his Australian Training Awards experience.

 He spent four years with Automation and Industrial Services, where he received a broad spectrum education in the entire process of electrical maintenance and installation, quoting, planning, engineering, and breakdowns/call outs.